 (1) EBITDA represents earnings before interest, taxes, depreciation and amortization, a non-GAAP financial measure, and is used by us and others as a supplemental measure of performance.
 We use Adjusted EBITDA to assess the performance of our core operations, for financial and operational decision making, and as a supplemental or additional means of evaluating period-to-period comparisons on a consistent basis.
-Adjusted EBITDA is calculated as net loss adjusted to exclude depreciation and amortization, interest expense, provision for income taxes, other income/loss, income/loss from equity method investments, stock-based compensation expense, acquisition-related compensation expense, long-lived assets impairment charges and corporate restructuring.
+Adjusted EBITDA is calculated as net loss adjusted to exclude depreciation and amortization, interest expense, provision for income taxes, other income/loss, income/loss from equity method investments, stock-based compensation expense, long-lived assets impairment charges and corporate restructuring.
 We believe Adjusted EBITDA provides investors relevant and useful information.
 EBITDA and Adjusted EBITDA do not reflect our historical cash expenditures or future cash requirements for capital expenditures or contractual commitments.
 While EBITDA and Adjusted EBITDA are relevant and widely used measures of performance, they do not represent net income or cash flows from operations as defined by U.S. GAAP, and they should not be considered as alternatives to those indicators in evaluating performance.
 Other companies, including companies in our industry, may calculate EBITDA and Adjusted EBITDA measures differently, which reduces their usefulness as a comparative measure.

-We compensate for these limitations by using EBITDA and Adjusted EBITDA along with other comparative ineastile.
 We compensate for these limitations by using EBITDA and Adjusted EBITDA along with other comparative tools, together with U.S. GAAP measurements, to assist in the evaluation of operating performance.
 These U.S. GAAP measurements include operating income (loss), net income (loss), cash flows from operations and cash flow data.
-EBITDA and Adjusted EBITDA are not intended as alternatives to net income (loss) as indicators of our operating performance, as alternatives to any other measure of performance in conformity with U.S. GAAP or as alternatives to cash flow provided by operating activities as measures of liquidity.
+EBITDA are not intended as alternatives to net income (loss) as indicators of our operating performance, as alternatives to any other measure of performance in conformity with U.S. GAAP or as alternatives to cash flow provided by operating activities as measures of liquidity.
 You should therefore not place undue reliance on EBITDA and Adjusted EBITDA or ratios calculated using those measures.
 Our U.S. GAAP-based measures can be found in our consolidated financial statements and related notes included elsewhere in this prospectus.
 The following table presents a reconciliation of loss from operations to EBITDA and Adjusted EBITDA:

-YEAR E THREE MON MARC (in thousands) 2014 2015 2015 2016 (unau dited) Net loss \$(84,617) \$(72,011) \$ (13,964) \$ (33,145) Depreciation and amortization 16,178 15,788 3,154 7,809 Interest expense, net .
-980 627 325 1,498 Provision (benefit) for income taxes 5 405 1 (4,398) EBITDA (67,454) (55,191) (10,484) (28,236) Other (income)/loss, net .
+YEAR ENDED DECEMBER 31, THS ENDED CH 31, (in thousands) 2014 2015 2015 2016 (unau dited) Net loss \$ (84,617) \$ (72,011) \$ (13,964) \$ (33,145) Depreciation and amortization 16,178 15,788 3,154 7,809 Interest expense, net .
+980 627 325 1,498 Provision (benefit) for income taxes 5 405 1 (4,397) EBITDA (67,454) (55,191) (10,484) (28,235) Other (income)/loss, net .
 477 (2,508) (1,300) (338) (Income)/Loss from equity method investments .
 (1,525) 2,584 2,914 Stock-based compensation expense .
-340 1,429 906 98 Acquisition-related compensation expense - - 4,814 Long-lived assets impairment charges .
-24,150 - - - Corporate restructuring 839 1,905 527 1,966 Sales incentives () 1,420 Adjusted EBITDA \$(43,173 ) \$(51,781 ) \$ (10,351 ) \$ (17,362)
+340 1,429 906 4,911 Long-lived assets impairment charges .
+24,150 Corporate restructuring 839 1,905 527 1,966 Sales incentives (2) 1,420 Adjusted EBITDA \$ (43,173) \$ (51,781) \$ (10,351) \$ (17,362)

-(\) Sales incentives reflect the current periods' estimate of an earn out payment related to our acquisition of NaviNet.
+(2) Sales incentives reflect the current periods' estimate of an earn out payment related to our acquisition of NaviNet.
 This is being accounted for as a sales incentive and recorded as contra revenue instead of purchase price consideration, because the earn out payments are tied to future revenue targets from the former owners of NaviNet who are also customers.